Kadima-Zoran: History

 Before the 20th century, the territory of Kadima-Zoran formed part of the Forest of Sharon, a hallmark of the region's historical landscape.
 It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra'anana in the south.
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation known from Hebrew sources.

 Kadima

 Kadima was founded on 5 July 1933 as an agricultural settlement at the initiative of Yehoshua Hankin.
 Most of the settlers were German immigrants.
 The name means "forward" in Hebrew, and was taken from a Biblical verse (Habakkuk 1:9).
 The town was declared a local council in 1950.

 Tzoran

 Tzoran, meaning silicon, was founded in 1992 and was planned by architect Rachel Walden.
 The settlement was named after a Hasmonean city that had existed in the area.
 It was first populated in 1994, and declared a local council in 1997.

+Voting Patterns

+In the 2022 election, 64 percent of voters in Kadima-Zoran voted for the parties of the center-left coalition led by Yair Lapid, while 34 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.2 percent voted for the Arab parties.